drunkard/ceph-readable-doc/html/_sources/ceph-volume/lvm/encryption.rst.txt

 ====

 Logical volumes can be encrypted using ``dmcrypt`` by specifying the ``--dmcrypt`` flag when creating OSDs.
-Encryption can be done in different ways, specially with LVM. ``ceph-volume`` is somewhat opinionated with the way it sets up encryption with logical volumes so that the process is consistent and robust.
+When using LVM, logical volumes can be encrypted in different ways. ``ceph-volume`` does not offer as many options as LVM does, but it encrypts logical volumes in a way that  is consistent and robust.

-In this case, ``ceph-volume lvm`` follows these constraints:
+In this case, ``ceph-volume lvm`` follows this constraint:

-* only LUKS (version 1) is used
-* Logical Volumes are encrypted, while their underlying PVs (physical volumes) aren't
-* Non-LVM devices like partitions are also encrypted with the same OSD key
+* Non-LVM devices (such as partitions) are encrypted with the same OSD key.

 LUKS
 ----
 There are currently two versions of LUKS, 1 and 2.
-Version 2 is a bit easier to implement but not widely available in all distros Ceph supports.
-LUKS 1 is not going to be deprecated in favor of LUKS 2, so in order to have as wide support as possible, ``ceph-volume`` uses LUKS version 1.
+Version 2 is a bit easier to implement but not widely available in all Linux distributions supported by Ceph.

-.. note:: Version 1 of LUKS is just referenced as "LUKS" whereas version 2 is
+.. note:: Version 1 of LUKS is referred to in this documentation as "LUKS".
-          referred to as LUKS2
+   Version 2 is of LUKS is referred to in this documentation as "LUKS2".

 LUKS on LVM